7 Simple Ways to Improve Your Sleep

 • Prescription sleep aids and other sleeping pills, including melatonin- they can give you a temporary fix, but do not address the root causes of your sleep problems.
 And you can become dependent on these drugs.

-• Alcohol- you might fall asleep more easily, but it will be poor sleep and you’re likely to wake up in the middle of the night.
+• Alcohol- you might fall asleep more easily, but it will be poor sleep and you’re likely to wake up in the middle of the night and have trouble falling back asleep.

 • Herbal teas close to bedtime- many herbal teas can help you to relax, but if you drink liquid too close to bedtime, you’ll likely wake in the middle of the night, your bladder full.

 So what can you do to improve your sleep?
-Glad you asked.
+Keep reading.

 7 Simple Ways to Get More (and Better) Sleep